FrankSiret/harbour-2024-ds/README.md

 ## Deploy in EC2

-First of all, you need an instance of EC2 running, connect to it using ssh in your favorite command prompt by running:
+First of all, we need a running instance of EC2, connect to it using ssh in your favorite command prompt by running:

 ```sh
 ssh -i your_private_key ubuntu@your_instance_ip